ClintH/kattegat/README.md

 # Welcome

 Kattegat is a simple application server designed to make prototyping Javascript-based interactivity a bit smoother, yet without hiding too much of the real workings.
-[Install Kattegat](https://github.com/ClintH/kattegat/blob/master/INSTALL.md") and play with the demos, or [read the code documentation](https://github.com/ClintH/kattegat/blob/master/API.md).
+[Install Kattegat](https://github.com/ClintH/kattegat/blob/master/INSTALL.md) and play with the demos, or [read the code documentation](https://github.com/ClintH/kattegat/blob/master/API.md).
 There are also some basic sample projects which string together some snippets from the samples and relevant JS docs and show how things work in action - access those from your own Kattegat server once you've got it running.

 It is developed for the Designing Interactive Artifacts course at the IT University of Copenhagen.
+[We've also made some starter JS sketches which run on top of Kattegat](https://github.com/ClintH/dia-samples/).

 Please note that the server is not designed with any kind of access control.
 Use a firewall to restrict connections, and only run the server when you need it.
 It should NOT be used for any kind of production purposes.